 A case type is a specific kind of legal matter that falls under a broader practice area.
 For example, Family Law is a practice area, while divorce or child custody are case types within it.
 Case types help categorize the exact legal issue a client is dealing with, making it easier to organize, track, and manage cases efficiently.

 Some law firms keep their case types broad, while others create very specific ones.
-Some practice areas inherently have broader case types, but you’ll also see variety within the same practice area.
-For instance, most Immigration case types tend to be broad and shaped by the firm’s internal workflow.
-In Personal Injury, one firm may use a single case type like Personal Injury – General, while another may break it down into accident-specific case types such as Motor Vehicle Accident or Animal Bite.
-Neither approach is inherently better—it usually comes down to how your team manages workflows and preferences.
+For instance, most Personal Injury cases follow the same general workflow — one firm may use a single case type like Personal Injury – General, while another may break it down into Motor Vehicle Accident or Animal Bite.
+Neither approach is inherently better — it usually comes down to how your team manages workflows.

-A broader case type (like Personal Injury – General) means the workflow is more generalized, with one set of tasks and steps that can be applied across many different cases.
+A broader case type (like Personal Injury – General) means the workflow is more generalized, with one set of steps that can be applied across many different cases.

-A more specific case type (like Motor Vehicle Accident or Dog Bite) usually exists because the workflow requires unique steps that wouldn’t apply to other situations.
+A more specific case type (like Motor Vehicle Accident) usually exists because the workflow requires unique steps that wouldn't apply to other situations.

 How do my case types affect how I set up Hona?

-Your case types form the foundation for building your project types (case trackers) in Hona.
-Project types are the backbone of how Hona keeps your clients informed—once configured, they automatically trigger updates, reminders, and other Hona features to help clients stay engaged and in the loop.
+Your case types form the foundation for building your Project Types (case trackers) in Hona.
+Project Types are the backbone of how Hona keeps your clients informed — once configured, they automatically trigger updates, reminders, and other Hona features to help clients stay engaged throughout their case.

 Think about your existing cases, or the cases you hope to take on.

 Think about your workflow: How would you separate these cases into groups?
-Do all of your cases share the same workflow, or do you have different steps/tasks for different types of cases?
+Do all of your cases share the same workflow, or do you have different steps for different types of cases?

-Think about your clients: When sending updates to your clients, what do you already send them?
-Are there updates you send some clients but not others?
+Think about your clients: When sending updates to your clients, are there updates you send some clients but not others?
 What is the difference between their cases?

-How case types are configured in your Case Management Software (CMS/CRM) is different depending on the one you're using.
-To learn more about how to configure yours, please visit our Integrations page and find your CRM/CMS.
+How case types are configured in your Case Management Software (CMS/CRM) varies by system.
+Visit our Integrations section and find your CRM/CMS to learn more.

 Why This Matters

-The table below will provide examples of different case types within some common legal practice areas.
+The table below provides examples of different case types within common legal practice areas.

 Practice Area |